Hit Factory Criteria Miami

 “One of the unique aspects of our particular situation is that we do so many different styles of music,” says Fletcher, “we can’t afford to have a room categorized only as a “Hip-Hop” room.
 It has to sound great across a variety of genres whether it’s Shakira one day or Lil Wayne the next.”

-“Obviously,” says Simon Soong, head of the technical department, “the ability of the subs to handle the abuse of lots of extremely heavy bass and still deliver accurate sound was paramount, and Bag End won in that department hands down.
+“Obviously,” says Simon Soong, head of the technical department, “the ability of the subs to handle the abuse of lots of extremely heavy bass and still deliver accurate sound was paramount.
+Bag End won in that department hands down.
 But these Bag End subwoofers are also very compact, and fit into our available space.
-And the IPD18E-I subwoofer is self-powered, which made the installation much easier for me.”
+And the IPD18E-I subwoofer is self-powered, which made the installation much easier.”

 “It also wasn’t just a matter of the volume or absence of low end,” says Fletcher, “but the true characteristics of the low end as well – which is one of the most important results artists are looking for.
 Bag End met that need for us.”